emmavanver/emmavanver/README.md

 ## Hi there 👋
+I'm an Agronomy Ph.D. candidate at Kansas State University, working on crop management and on-farm data analysis.
+My research focuses on optimizing agricultural practices through data-driven insights.
+- 📫 How to reach me: evanversendaal@ksu.edu
 <!--
 **emmavanver/emmavanver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.